 Secondly, Kommuninvest engages its external auditor to provide assurance on the management of proceeds obtained from the issuance of green bonds.
 The first such review was performed in March 2016.
-The second review, which has formed the basis for the report published today, was performed in August 2017.
+The third review, which has formed the basis for the report published today, was performed in June 2018.

 The report has been undertaken in accordance with the Swedish standard for agreed-upon procedures engagements, SNT 4400, which is based on the International Standard on Related Services, ISRS 4400.
-The report is available for download below.
+The report, including the list of Eligible Loans that were part of the review, are available for download below.